The RDA's 10th Anniversary Events and Activities

 Contact

-'RDA for research data policy' community cross-fertilisation workshop
+'RDA for Research Evaluation' community cross-fertilisation workshop

 The workshop brings RDA groups and community members together with the wider research data community for a discussion about the future of research data policy.
-Read more about the thematic community cross-fertilisation workshop series to commemorate ‘A Decade of Data: Celebrating 10 Years of the RDA’.
+This month, we are focusing on Research Evaluation.

 Connie Clare